 Going with a hosting company like BlueHost means that you’ll be “self-hosting” your website using your own .com address.
 Although this costs some money (< $50 a year), I firmly believe this is a better route than going with free options like Blogger.com.
 For a full explanation of why I believe paid hosting is the way to go, see this post.

 So let’s review what you need to get going:

 - A host.
 As mentioned above, I believe self-hosting on your own URL is the way to go.
 Most well-respected bloggers recommend BlueHost.
-It’s known for great customer service, ease of set-up, and cost (for about $6 a month you can create and unlimited number of websites).
+It’s known for great customer service, ease of set-up, and cost (for about $2.95 a month you can create an unlimited number of websites).